renatoviolin/Question-Answering-Albert-Electra/README.md

 # Question-Answering-Albert-Electra
-Question Answering using Albert and Electra
+Question Answering using Albert and Electra using wikipedia text as context.

 ## Description
 This repository implements a pipeline to answer questions using wikipedia text.
 Bellow is the pipeline: